UbhiTS/ad-alexasmarttalkingthermostat/README.md

 # Alexa (& Sonos) Smart Talking Thermostat

-Alexa becomes an announcer for your thermostat.
-Set Temp Limits, Enforce Fan Modes, Daily Shut Off, makes your thermostat Smart !
+Alexa becomes the voice for your thermostat.
+And take control of your thermostat like never before.
+Extremely "Street Smart"!
+- **Enforce Temp Limits**: your guests just can't crank up the heat or cold, saving you $$$
+- **Daily Shut Off**: no more forgetting to turn off the thermostat and let it run whole day while you are away
+- **Enforce Fan Mode Auto**: Does not allow your fan to aimlessly be on, this can be used with the Air Cycle Feature to get the best of both worlds, save $$$ and cycle air
+- **Air Cycle Feature**: Cycles are at defined interval between your house and the rooms.
+If you have temp difference in rooms in your house, this will solve it!
+- **Open Door/Window Shut Off**: AC turns off if a door or window is left open for 60 seconds.
+Works specially well with your kids ;)

 Please :star: if you like the app :)

 Please ⭐ this repo if you like my work and also check out my other repos like
 - [Home Assistant 'STEROIDS' Configuration](https://github.com/UbhiTS/ha-config-ataraxis)